Weekly News We Care About Wrap Up – 10.27.06

 Suddenly, work became almost pleasant and thoughts of suicide (through suffocation by books) were pushed to the back of my subconscious.
 Little did I know, the Middle East was secretly and silently watching, waiting for a moment to pounce and destroy my happiness.

 With the fairy behind me, I organized a presentation on video games and education for librarians across the country (or at least East Coast).
-Despite my inability to articulate my thoughts coherently during the question and answer sessions (though it may have been academics inability to ask questions that weren’t abstruse and pompous), the overall presentation was successful enough to secure me tickets to E3 in Los Angeles. → I’d rather die than not read this article!
+Despite my inability to articulate my thoughts coherently during the question and answer sessions (though it may have been academics inability to ask questions that weren’t abstruse and pompous), the overall presentation was successful enough to secure me tickets to E3 in Los Angeles. → The post still burns.

 Eulogy for the GameCube